 Superior Performance & Unique Tests

-Randox superior performance and niche reagents are designed to enhance your laboratory testing capabilities.
+Randox offer a range of high performance, unique and niche reagents that are designed to enhance your laboratory testing capabilities.

-In vitro diagnostics is at the heart of our business.
-Randox not only offer a wide range of routine assays but also an impressive portfolio of high performance & unique tests which sets us apart in the market.
+Our impressive portfolio of high performance & unique tests together with our standard assays sets us apart in the in vitro diagnostics market.
 Our superior performance reagents and methodologies deliver highly accurate and specific results, that can facilitate earlier diagnosis of disease states with confidence and precision.

 Reduce Costs